 Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Edgio, Inc. (EGIO) Investors of Class Action and to Actively Participate

-NEW YORK, April 28, 2023 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Edgio, Inc. f/k/a Limelight Networks, Inc. ("Edgio" or the "Company") EGIO LLNW))) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Edgio securities between February 11, 2021 and March 12, 2023, both dates inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/egio.
+/EIN News/ -- NEW YORK, May 01, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Edgio, Inc. f/k/a Limelight Networks, Inc. (“Edgio” or the “Company”) (NASDAQ: EGIO, LLNW) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired Edgio securities between February 11, 2021 and March 12, 2023, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/egio.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.